 - 11.1 St White's Primary School actively encourages good attendance by recognising and rewarding excellent attendance of pupils and classes. - 11.2 Weekly attendance certificates are given for the infant and junior class with the highest attendance in the previous week.
-These are given in the weekly celebration assembly. - 11.3 The school will write to parents of pupils whose attendance has improved following concern letters or attendance meetings to thank them and offer further assistance if necessary.
+These are given in the weekly celebration assembly.
+Termly badges are awarded for 100% attendance and there is a gallery of photographs for those who achieve a full year's 100% attendance. - 11.3 The school will write to parents of pupils whose attendance has improved following concern letters or attendance meetings to thank them and offer further assistance if necessary.